OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 better view of the structure, and if you click on the edge, you will see the mapping for that edge.

-The files that describe each individual simulation we will run are located in the `transformations` subdirectory.
-Each JSON file represents a single alchemical leg to run, and contains all the necessary information to run that leg.
+The files that describe each individual simulation we will run are located within `network_setup/transformations/`.
+Each JSON file represents a single alchemical leg to run and contains all the necessary information to run that leg.
+Filenames indicate ligand names as taken from the SDF; for example, the file `easy_rbfe_lig_ejm_31_complex_lig_ejm_42_complex.json` is the leg associated with the tranformation of the ligand `lig_ejm_31` into `lig_ejm_42` while in complex with the protein.

 A single RBFE between a pair of ligands requires running two legs of an alchemical cycle (JSON files): one for the ligand in solvent, and one for the ligand complexed with the protein.
 The results from these two simulations can then be combined to obtained a single $\Delta\Delta G$ relative binding free energy value.
-Filenames indicate ligand names as taken from the SDF; for example, the file `easy_rbfe_lig_ejm_31_complex_lig_ejm_42_complex.json` is the leg associated with the tranformation of the ligand `lig_ejm_31` into `lig_ejm_42` while in complex with the protein.

 Note that this specific setup makes a number of choices for you.
 All of these choices can be customized in the Python API.
 Here are the specifics on